LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       </div>

       To learn more, check out our [August Renoir biography](/pierre-auguste-renoir-biography) page.
+Did you know that Renoir started his career by painting porcelain in a factory?

       #### Where can I see it for myself?